mihaiolteanu/vuiet/README.md

 # Vuiet, the music player and explorer for Emacs

+Playing and discovering new music from within Emacs has never been easier.
+With vuiet you can,

+- Search and play any song, artist or create your own playlists which you can listen.

+- Playlists can be created on a multitude of criteria.
+Most of the playlists contain a fixed number of songs which are played one after another.
+But some playlists are able to pick songs at random, indefinitely.

+- Playlists can be created from:
+  - songs from a given artist
+  - all the songs from an artist's given album
+  - songs from artists similar to a given artist, taken at random
+  - songs from artists with the given genre
+  - all the user loved songs, sequentially or at random
+  - songs from artists similar the user loved songs artists
+  - songs similar to the currently playing song

-Vuiet is a music player based on similarities between artists and genres.
-Vuiet takes advantage of lastfm's huge music dataset to figure out artists top tracks, genres and the relations between them.
+- Take advantage of lastfm's huge music dataset to figure out what are an artist top songs, the similarities between artists, each artist music genre, a user loved songs and listening history, etc.

-Vuiet searches all the tracks on youtube and plays them in the background with mpv.
-Do some keybindings for play, pause and next-track, among others, and you have a hassle free music player.
+- Search all the tracks on youtube and play them in the background with mpv, so not music files are necessary on your machine.

-You could say this is something similar to lastfm or spotify but with more user control.

-All in all, vuiet is a great way to discover new music without leaving the comfort of your keyboard.
+- Display an artist or music genre in an interactive buffer from which you can direcly play songs or explore similar artists or genres.

+- Display the lyrics for the currently playing song and save it in a local database.

+- Search through all the lyrics in your local database and select a song to play.

+Vuiet has the music discoverability factor of lastfm or spotify but with the comfort and power of Emacs.

 ## Music player